 - Leaks, a lack of clean in place systems, and condensate not being recovered are other reasons

-- Farming, power generation, textile and garment production, beverage making, vehicle manufacturing, paper production, chemical production, refined petroleum production, primary metal production, construction material production – are all examples of industries that might use a lot of water – but ALL products have a water footprint
+- Farming, power generation, textile and garment production, beverage making, vehicle manufacturing, paper production, chemical production, refined petroleum production, primary metal production, construction material production – are all examples of industries that might use a lot of water – but ALL products have a water footprint – so all products might need to be assessed separately, and not just by industry as a whole

 - Industrial water use includes water used for such purposes as fabricating, processing, washing, diluting, cooling, or transporting a product; incorporating water into a product; or for sanitation needs within the manufacturing facility